satyen95/React-NotesApps/README.md

 # React-exampleApp-Notes
-A one page app build using React.js and jsx , we can add, update and delete a Note
+A one page app build using React.js and jsx , we can add, update and delete a Note.
+The example uses JSON and react state for maintaing its state.